Archives by Year: 2008 | 2009 | 2010 | 2011 | 2012 | 2013 | 2014 | 2015 | 2016 | 2017 | 2018 | 2019 | 2020 | 2021 | 2022 | 2023 | 2024

 I remember how much I loved my commute to lower Manhattan each day through the World Trade Center, feeling like I'd "made it" at age 28.

-I remember riding the long escalator up from the PATH trains that connected NY & NJ, emerging in a sea of energy and hustle, like this was the center of the universe.
+I remember riding the long escalator up from the PATH trains that connected NY & NJ, emerging in a sea of energy and hustle, like this was the epicenter of the universe.

 I remember working on a sponsorship for Risk Magazine's financial conference at Windows on the World on the top floor of the Trade Center, scheduled for September 11, 2001.

-I remember our speaker canceling his appearance days before, so thankfully, we wouldn't need to attend that conference after all.
+I remember our speaker canceling his appearance days before, so mercifully, we wouldn't need to attend that conference after all.

-I remember how beautiful it was that Tuesday morning.
+I remember how beautiful it was that Tuesday morning with a clear blue sky.

 I remember being stopped on my way to work by a local schoolteacher who had car trouble, which put me behind schedule.